Hugo-Chia/tp/docs/DeveloperGuide.md

     * For example, allow phone number and tags (tracking patient’s CHAS information, insurance information etc.) to be editable
     * However, a patient’s NRIC and Date of Birth will remain un-editable once a patient has been created

+3. Allow editing of apppointment information
+    * For example, to be able to change the starting time of an appointment

+4. Support multiple doctors per clinic
+   * HubHealth will not enforce appointment limits across patients with the same appointment time, as clinics may have multiple doctors handling separate appointments simultaneously.
+   * Duplicate time slots will only be restricted per doctor, not globally